steve-cm/RaaS/README.md

  * Between 5 and 96 characters in length (inclusive).
  * Must be made up exclusively of: alphanumeric (A-Z, a-z, 0-9), underscore (_), dash (-), or plus (+).
  * Must NOT contain characters invalid in a URI.
 Examples include, but are not limited to: . , ! &.
 Spaces are not allowed either.
- * Must be unique to the platform.
+ * Must be unique to the company.
 * A "customer" is a mechanism for denoting a company, department, etc an account belongs to.